The Ultimate Guide to iCloud Backup

 You can also enable iCloud Backup and disable iCloud Backup on your Mac by following these steps:

-- Mark the box by Desktop & Documents Folders.
+• Mark the box using the Desktop & Documents Folders.

-- To enable automatic Backup of the desktop folder and the Documents in the iCloud Drive on your Mac, tick the associated box.
+• Tick the associated box to enable automatic Backup of the desktop folder and the Documents in your Mac’s iCloud Drive.

-- However, if you untick the box, your Mac will no longer back up your folder on the desktop and the Documents file to iCloud drive.
+• However, if you untick the box, your Mac will no longer back up your desktop folder and the Documents file to the iCloud drive.

 How To Restore iCloud Backup?